Tell Me What You Think of Others and I'll Tell You Who You Are

 Our exterior acts like a mirror for our mind.
 In it we see different qualities or aspects of our own being reflected back.

-When we observe something we don’t like about someone and we feel rejected, some way or another the aspect we dislike may exist within us.
+When we observe something we don’t like about someone and we feel rejected, in some way or another the aspect we dislike may exist within us.
 Moreover, this rejection may just be a reflection of the rejection we ourselves feel for something inside of us.

 It’s also possible that our unconscious side, aided by projection, makes us think that the defect only exists “outside,” in that other person.
-P sychological projection is a defense mechanism by which a person attributes to others feelings, thoughts or impulses of their own that they deny or find unacceptable.
+Psychological projection is a defense mechanism by which a person attributes to others feelings, thoughts, or impulses of their own that they deny or find unacceptable.

 two men painting each other